brillout/wildcard-api/readme.md

 ### What happens upon network errors?

+Wildcard uses the Fetch API
-Wildcard uses fetch and doesn't catch fetch's errors, allowing you to handle network errors as you wish.
+and doesn't catch errors thrown by `fetch()`, allowing you to handle network errors as you wish.

 You can also load